 - Define the behaviour of the Coverage tool window when an application or test is run with coverage:

 To have the Coverage tool window opened automatically, select the Activate Coverage View checkbox.

 To open the Coverage tool window manually, clear the Activate Coverage View checkbox.

 Configure colors to highlight code coverage results

-In the Settings/Preferences dialog (Ctrl+Alt+S), click Color Scheme under Editor, and then click General.
+In the Settings/Preferences dialog (Ctrl+Alt+S), go to or just click in the statistics popup.
 The Color Scheme page opens.